TroyFletcher/AT101_Split56/README.md

 control functions harder.
 Mostly Cut and Undo.
 I might have to function key those as I have Copy and Paste

+Considering some kind of mouse-assist layer for common functions I need when my right hand is on the mouse.
+Ideally F3 since it's so unused on the left side.
+Stuff like Delete, Backspace, possibly arrows.
+I'm trying to keep a record of whenever I have to take my hand off the mouse to press a key on the right side.
+Which is somewhat easy because it's annoying for me to have to do.

 Ergonomics Notes
 ================
 Still figuring out the most at-rest position for everything.
 Both thumb clusters